mattisabrat/yoUMAP_vocalizations/README.md

   * Turn the R functions into a proper R package.
 Does that have to be its own repo?
   * Figure out exactly how to assist users in tuning the segmentation parameters.
 Probably a jupyter notebook capable of writing out a config file.

+## Contribution
+This pipeline was written and is maintained by Matt Daveport (mdavenport@rockefeller.edu)